davenquinn/xenoliths/paper/revisions/reviewer-comments-Nov2017/review-responses/Review-Responses.md

 <p class="comment r2"> In line 8-9, the xenoliths are reported to be
 underplated sub-oceanic mantle, but I was left wondering here (as well as later) what happened to the intervening oceanic crust.
-<span> This is not easily knowable, and is addressed sparingly in cross-sectional
-views, but cannot be summarized in abstract </span> </p>
+<span class=partial> This is not easily knowable, as the oceanic crust is not sampled by xenoliths.
+This is addressed sparingly in cross-sectional views and discussion of seismic data, but cannot be easily summarized in abstract </span> </p>

 <p class="comment r2"> In the final line, "Neogene ridge subduction" is
 invoked, and I wondered if the Neogene ridge has a name, or if the oceanic